Manga With Disabled People

 The Ranking of Kings

-The anime is the better version of this story, which is about Bochi the deaf-mute prince of a fairy-tale kingdom where kings are judged by their sword-fighting prowess.
-Bochi starts off weak deaf-mute, but ends up as a powerful level 99 swordsman who is still a deaf-mute, and makes many friends along the way through his journey.
-The best thing about this story is that while he acquired his deaf-mute status because of magic cast on him by another, the story does not try to solve hi deaf-mute status through magic.
+Bochi starts off as a weak deaf-mute, but ends the story as a powerful level 99 swordsman who is still a deaf-mute–just with many more friends than he had at the beginning of his journey.
+The best thing about this story is that while he acquired his deaf-mute status because of evil magic cast on him by another, the story does not try to solve his deaf-mute status through magic, even after the cause of the evil magic is nullified.

 A Silent Voice

-This manga is very hard to read at first, because the main character is the bully of a hearing-impaired girl.
-This story is as much about the dynamics of bullying among young, dumb kids as it is about the troubles of being hearing-impaired, and it’s important to point out that the MC is not a sadistic sociopath.
 Instead, he is an immature kid from a poor, chaotic family who can’t figure out that when he is bullying the hearing-impaired girl, his classmates are laughing AT him, not with him.
 They do nothing to stop him though, until one joke goes too far and the entire class turns on him.
 HE is now the target, and all the people he thought were his friends turned out not to be.
-Years later, he has matured and is filled with regret, and finds the hearing-impaired girl to make amends.

 With the Light: Raising an Autistic Child